inet-framework/inet/showcases/general/parsim/doc/index.rst

 The Model
 ---------

-The Network and ini configuration
+The Network and ini Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The example simulation features a mixed wired/wireless network with several LANs and a backbone of routers: